 The next step for Puerto Rico is simply for the U.S. Congress to vote to admit Puerto Rico as a state.
 Some people think that the other 50 states have to ratify the vote, or that Puerto Rico would have to wait for another state to join with it, but those are myths.
 It just takes a simple majority vote.

 The president then signs the bill.
-Some territories in the past have had to wait for a new president if the president at the time would not sign the bill, but we think that President Trump might like to have a new state as his legacy.
+Some territories in the past have had to wait for a new president if the president at the time would not sign the bill, but eventually, the signature is put in place and the new state is admitted.

 Where does your vote come in?